cogell/sacrum/README.md

   This tasks compiles the app and runs the jasmine test specs in your default browser.

 ### grunt build
   This task compiles the app for a production environment including minification and requirejs optmization and places the files in a folder called "dist".
 All the static files have a unqiue hash added to their names - this allows for infinite caching on the browser.
 The "usemin" task in the Gruntfile should automatically replace references to the new static file names in the index.html and main.css files.
-The task also automatically runs the `grunt test` command.
+This task also automatically runs the `grunt test` command.

 ### grunt build:server
   This task compiles the app for a production environment and creates a server for you to via the built project in your browser.
-The task also automatically runs the `grunt test` command.
+This task also automatically runs the `grunt test` command.

 * * *